Streptococcus: Alpha-hemolytic

-When alpha-hemolysis (α-hemolysis) is present, the agar under the colony will appear dark and greenish due to the conversion of hemoglobin to green biliverdin.
+When alpha-hemolysis (α-hemolysis) is present, a blood based agar under the colony will appear dark and greenish due to the conversion of hemoglobin to green biliverdin.
 Streptococcus pneumoniae and a group of oral streptococci (Streptococcus viridans or viridans streptococci) display alpha-hemolysis.

 Alpha-hemolysis is also termed incomplete hemolysis or partial hemolysis because the cell membranes of the red blood cells are left intact.
 This is also sometimes called green hemolysis because of the color change in the agar.